What kind of training is necessary for this ride?

 We offer a Tent Sherpa service

 , which provides a high-quality tent for the week, set up in each camp, with a camp chair and a fresh towel each day, plus baggage service.
-In 2013 Tent Sherpa sold out within weeks of opening up; if you're interested you'd better register and sign up for Tent Sherpa as soon as it opens.
+We're taking names for the 2014 Tent Sherpa Waiting List.
+The higher you are on the list, the better chance you'll get a tent, so register for the event today.